DIGORACCOON4279/DIGORACCOON4279/README.md

 <div align="left">
     <h3><b>About me🧒</b></h3>
     <div align="left">
-        🔭 I’m currently working on some UX/UI developments and my portfolio </br>
+        🔭 I’m currently working on some UX/UI designs and Web development </br>
         🌱 I’m currently learning UX/UI development, JS, and RoR </br>
         👯 I’m looking to collaborate on work team in development and design </br>
         📫 How to reach me *dilema4000@gmail.com*